Tommy Conway

-Tommy Daniel John Conway (born 6 August 2002) is a professional footballer who plays as a forward for EFL Championship club Middlesbrough and the Scotland national team.
+Tommy Daniel John Conway (born 6 August 2002) is a professional footballer who plays as a forward for club Middlesbrough and the Scotland national team.

 Club career

 Bristol City

 Conway joined the youth academy of Bristol City at the age of 7.
 He began his senior career on loan with Yate Town in 2019–20, before joining Bath City on loan in October 2020.
 Aged 19, he made his professional debut with Bristol City in a 3–1 Championship loss away to Coventry City on 5 April 2021.
 He scored his first professional goal in a 4–1 away loss to Millwall on 1 May 2021.

 Conway broke into the first-team at the start of the 2022–23 season, and was rewarded with the EFL Young Player of the Month award for August 2022.
 He ended the season with 12 goals in all competitions.

 Conway scored an equalising goal in a 2023–24 FA Cup third round match against West Ham United at London Stadium, then scored the only goal of the replay at Ashton Gate.
 He again ended the season with 12 goals to his name.
 He was also given the club's Young Player of the Year award.